nbc270/PUI2018_nbc270/HW4_nbc270/CitibikeReview_sz2404.md

 ## Comments, Statistical Test, and Suggestions

 It is a good idea to compare trip duration between genders.
 Particularly, during a winter month (in this project January data was selected), dress code, road condition under harsh weather, and physical conditions can affect trip duration.
-Using the mean for both genders for comparison is interesting and easy to interpret.
-It would be a good concise statement for quickfact reports.
+Using the mean for both genders for comparison is very easy to interpret.
+It would be a good concise statement for any quick fact reports.

+Another item can possibly be conidered is visualizing the average trip duration of different duration group helpful to contrast the distribution.

 In addition to Student's T, Z-test can also be performed.
 The Z-test can compare the mean of female and male groups to all the riders in January (including no gender records).
-ANOVA can also be considered for identifying the difference between the female and male groups trip duration while the age group being the dependant variable.
+ANOVA can also be considered for identifying the difference between the female and male groups trip duration while the each duration group being the dependant variable.

-Another item can possibly be conidered is visualizing the average trip duration of different duration group helpful to contrast the distribution.